debashish-choudhury/smart-mirror/README.md

   For the RPi3 this is **~10** minutes and for the Rpi2 **~25** minutes. \
   Do not interrupt or you risk getting a :broken_heart: by Raspberry Jam.

-Also note that:

-- `npm start` does **not** work via SSH.
-But you can use `DISPLAY=:0 nohup npm start &` instead. \
-  This starts the mirror on the remote display.
-- If you want to debug on Raspberry Pi you can use `npm start dev` which will start MM with *Dev Tools* enabled.
-- To access toolbar menu when in mirror mode, hit `ALT` key.
-- To toggle the (web) `Developer Tools` from mirror mode, use `CTRL-SHIFT-I` or `ALT` and select `View`.

-### Server Only

-In some cases, you want to start the application without an actual app window.
-In this case, you can start MagicMirror² in server only mode by manually running `node serveronly` or using Docker.
-This will start the server, after which you can open the application in your browser of choice.
-Detailed description below.

 **Important:** Make sure that you whitelist the interface/ip (`ipWhitelist`) in the server config where you want the client to connect to, otherwise it will not be allowed to connect to the server.
 You also need to set the local host `address` field to `0.0.0.0` in order for the RPi to listen on all interfaces and not only `localhost` (default).